SuperSport Schools Plus

 SACS rugby aims to level up in 2026

-By Marlowe Bloem , in Rugby | Featured Rugby | News , at 2026-02-24 Tags: , ,
+By Marlowe Bloem , in Featured | Main Rugby | Featured Rugby | News , at 2026-02-24 Tags: , ,

 Could SACS shock their southern suburbs rivals in the 2026 season?
 Photo: mbl_photography4 on Instagram.

-Turning back the clock to August 2025, the SACS 1st XV trailed Bishops 6-18 in a southern suburbs’ derby early in the second half.
+Turning back the clock to August 2025, the SACS first XV trailed Bishops 6-18 in a southern suburbs’ derby early in the second half.
 A rain-soaked Memorial A Field was covered in mud, but SACS had plenty of fight left, and they kept pressing until the final whistle.

 In a remarkable finish, they scored two tries in the last minute of the game to grab a morale-boosting draw.